zhaozunchen/DigitPredict/README.md

 Copy and past 0.0.0.0:8000 as URL into browser, then you will see the webpage that you can submit handwriting digit.
 The result will show on the webpage.

+Note:  Digit photo has to be black text on a white background.

 You can check the predict result in Cassandra that you created before by using cqlsh command:

 ```select * from keyspacetest.mytable ;```